site search by freefind |

 4. All non-Christians will worship him.

 How does our theory stand up to this?
-Number's one and four are shown in the great Emperor cults.
+Numbers one and four are shown in the great Emperor cults.
 Emperor worship was demanded.
 The Emperor Caligula believed himself to be a living god.
-Emperor Nero accepted worship and such titles as 'Almighty God', 'Saviour', and 'God and Saviour'.
-To refuse to worship the 'divine Emperors' was considered an act of treason.
+Emperor Nero accepted worship and such titles as 'Almighty God,' 'Saviour,' and 'God and Saviour'.
+To refuse to worship the 'divine Emperors' was considered treason.

 Next, number two, did Rome really make war [or persecute] the Christians for forty-two months?
 Forty-two months is three and a half years.
 The first Roman persecution of the church began a few months after the Great Fire of Rome, which occurred on July 18, 64.
 It ended when Nero committed suicide on June 9, 68.
 As you can see, this covers a period of three and a half years.

 And finally, number three.
 Yes, Rome had power over the known 'civilized' world.
-In fact, in Nero's reign, there were three major up-risings and each one was defeated by the seemingly invincible Roman armies.
+In fact, during Nero's reign, there were three significant uprisings, and the seemingly invincible Roman armies defeated each one.
 All known countries were in the vice-like talons of the Roman eagle or wary of it.

-In verses 11 and 12 we see another Beast of Revelation.
+In verses 11 and 12, we see another Beast of Revelation.
 This Beast is related to the first Beast.
 Remember how chapter 17 revealed the Beast could represent either the Roman Empire in general or a specific emperor?
-In the first part of chapter 13 we have seen the Beast of Revelation represent the Empire generally speaking.
-This second Beast of Revelation is unconditionally linked to the first Beast making him a specific emperor.
+In the first part of chapter 13, we see the Beast of Revelation represents the Empire, generally speaking.
+This second Beast of Revelation is unconditionally linked to the first Beast, making him a specific emperor.
 This is confirmed when verse 18 states that it is the number of a man.

 Let's list the major characteristics of this Beast as found in verses 11-19.